NEW CONTENT COMING SOON!

 Project Details: My Colorful Nana is a podcast that explores the complexity of identity construction and Black hair.
 This podcast will include interviews with current graduate students throughout Columbia who can speak to the complexity of identity through the lens of Black hair.

-For our first episode of Season 5, we interviewed current U.S. Diplomat and Columbia University graduate student in the School of International and Public Affairs–– Fareed Abdullah.
+Fareed Abdullah (he/him) is a current U.S. Diplomat and Columbia University graduate student in the School of International and Public Affairs.
 Together, we chatted about the “art of being a diplomat.”

-For our first episode of Season 5, we interviewed current U.S. Diplomat and Columbia University graduate student in the School of International and Public Affairs–– Fareed Abdullah.
+Fareed Abdullah (he/him) is a current U.S. Diplomat and Columbia University graduate student in the School of International and Public Affairs.
 Together, we chatted about the “art of being a diplomat.”

 Fareed Abdullah (he/him) is a U.S. diplomat taking a sabbatical from diplomacy to think, write, and perfect the theory behind the art of being a diplomat.
 He comes to the School of International and Public Affairs at Columbia with more than 14 years of experience at the U.S. Department of State.
 Fareed has worked and lived in several countries around the world like Senegal, China, and the United Arab Emirates, speaks several languages, and enjoys the process of learning new ways of addressing persistent challenges.

-Kay Kemp (they/them) is a first-year PhD student in the English Department, Theater Colloquium.
+Kay Kemp (they/them) is a PhD student in the English Department, Theater Colloquium.
 Their research focuses on postcolonial playwriting, particularly research which encounters the postcolonial play in diaspora, such as the writings of Africa and the Caribbean.
 Their research is colored both by their investment in the theoretical aspects of theater and their prior experience with postcoloniality in literature and political science courses, and by their practical experience in the field; Kay is a produced playwright, having written and staged work which has appeared in multiple festivals, including Off-Broadway.
 They are excited to be continuing their education at Columbia University, where they completed their undergraduate degree.

-Copyright © 2023 My Colorful Nana - All Rights Reserved.
+Copyright © 2024 My Colorful Nana - All Rights Reserved.

 Thanks for Thinking Generously.